 If all caching name servers implement the data ranking and cache replacement methods described in RFC 2181, it is reasonable to expect that only these authoritative NS TTLs would affect cache expiration and, therefore, the rate at which clients query root name servers.

 The graph below shows each TLD’s authoritative NS TTL (y-axis) and its query count in the 2014 DITL data (x-axis).
-While there are certainly a large number of less-popular TLDs with large RTTs, by looking at the lower right section of the graph we can see that the more-popular TLDs tend to have larger RTTs (Round Trip Times).
-In other words, there are no popular TLDs with small RTTs.
+While there are certainly a large number of less-popular TLDs with large TTLs, by looking at the lower right section of the graph we can see that the more-popular TLDs tend to have larger TTLs.
+In other words, there are no popular TLDs with small TTLs.
 Overall, 90% of queries in 2014 DITL data were to TLDs having NS TTLs greater than or equal to 1 day.

 Figure 2: TLD query counts vs NS TTL (2014 DITL data)